Tasfia95/nookies-numbers/README.md

 <img width="1855" height="1104" alt="image" src="https://github.com/user-attachments/assets/a7b26eaf-bf57-4e7d-ae67-559e93175857" />

 #### once you choose the mode you would like to play with, you are brought to the game screen.
-You enter a number in the box and click guess to get starterd.
+You enter a number in the box and click guess to get started.
 You'll be given feedback on your guess based on if it's too high or low.
+You can also view your current score on the right and the attempts that you have left.

 <img width="1891" height="1132" alt="image" src="https://github.com/user-attachments/assets/37f3ef98-743c-46d1-aefd-cccd8d3de547" />